 Taking into account the nature of the Company's business the credit risk is mainly inherent to marginal loans provided to clients.
 The Company lends cash for trading to the clients against collateral composed of eligible assets.
 The marginal loans are provided against liquid collateral for the period of one day that could be extended.
-All securities that are qualified as collateral are tested against the established criterias.
-Risk rates are disclosed in the Internet: www.kfe.ee.
+All securities that are qualified as collateral are tested against the established criteria..
 Risk management uses IT solutions and analytical tools to continuously monitor clients' margin requirements to minimize the credit risk.

-Most of the transactions entered by the Company or its clients are settled and cleared by the Central Clearing Counterparties, main part of OTC transactions are settled on a delivery-versus-payment basis.
+Most of the transactions entered by the Company or its clients are settled and cleared by the Central Clearing Counterparties (CCP), main part of OTC transactions are settled on a delivery-versus-payment basis.
 Therefore, the delays in settlements and associated risks are minimized.
 The Company tests the creditability of counterparties regularly and sets out the limits on operations with them.

-AS KIT Finance Europe uses conclusion of ISDA and RISDA agreements as a means of mitigating associated risks.
-The conclusion of transactions within the framework of the above agreements allows to standardize the multiple terms of transactions to the proper degree and, thereby, to reduce legal risks.
+AS KIT Finance Europe concludes standards agreements such as ISDA, GMRA etc., before entering into transactions with counterparties in those CCP is not involved.
+These agreements allows to standardize the multiple terms of transactions to the proper degree and, thereby, to reduce risks.

-The credit risks on short terms deposits is minimized by anticipating continuous monitoring of financial stability of banks and brokers where the Company has deposits and diversification investments.
+The Company has no long term and midterm deposits.
+The credit risks on short terms deposits is minimized by anticipating continuous monitoring of financial stability of banks and brokers and diversification of investments.